-There are two ways of reducing the chance of your baby getting a GBS infection.
+There are 2 ways of reducing the chance of your baby getting a GBS infection.
 Different hospitals or health care providers will recommend one of these ways.
 Both ways are effective.

 If you have GBS, you’ll be offered intravenous antibiotics during labour to lower the chance of infection to your baby.

-- the baby is premature (less than 37 weeks)
+- Your baby is premature (less than 37 weeks).

-- the woman has had a baby with a GBS infection in the past
+- You’ve had a baby with a GBS infection in the past.

-- it’s been over 18 hours since the woman’s waters broke
+- It’s been over 18 hours since your waters broke.

 - GBS is found in a urine test during pregnancy.